 Average Gym Membership Cost — Stats and Facts

-Not only that, but you’ll also end up paying a $250 initiation fee and a $125 monthly membership fee at David Kirsch’s Madison Square Club.
-To be fair, it costs $25,000 a year to get unlimited personal training sessions, not for a basic membership.
+Not only that, but you’ll also end up using your credit card to pay an additional $250 initiation fee and a $125 monthly membership fee at David Kirsch’s Madison Square Club.
+To be fair, it costs $25,000 per year to get unlimited personal training sessions, not for a basic membership.

 After all, David Kirsch is a “celebrity trainer” — he’s been training the likes of Jennifer Lopez and Heidi Klum.